brson/brson.github.com/_posts/2021-03-09-further-adventures-with-substrate-and-ink.md

 `#[ink::trait_definition]`.
-For now what we are trying to do by manually manipulating method selectors and using the low-lewel `CallBuilder` should work &mdash; we just haven't understood how yet.
+For now what we are trying to do by manually manipulating method selectors and using the low-level `CallBuilder` should work &mdash; we just haven't understood how yet.

 [dyntrait]: https://github.com/paritytech/ink/issues/631